MarquisASteele/post-install-config/README.md

   <img width="3024" height="1964" alt="image" src="https://github.com/user-attachments/assets/5e33f1d7-a7f7-4ded-b952-57bd4cecbbef" />
 </p>
 <p>
-Create a "System Administrators" department.
-In the Admin panel, open the *Agents* menu, select *Departments,* and add a new department.
+Configure a System Administrators department to organize agents responsible for managing technical support requests and system-related issues.
+In the Admin Panel, navigate to Agents → Departments, then create a new department.
+This department helps organize ticket assignments and ensures requests are routed to the appropriate support team.
 </p>

 <h3>Step 3: Set Up Teams</h3>